 Philippe was a senior technical advisor in DOC’s Biodiversity Group, in the Aquatic Unit.
-He just retired from his position.
+He retired from his position in May 2022.
 His key areas of expertise include:

 Ecology and management of freshwater species (fish and crustaceans) of Oceania

-Philippe has been a key member of central government programmes to effectively protect, manage and monitor wetlands.
-He has served on technical advisory groups, science advisory panels and is currently the chair of the steering committee for the organisation of the 11th INTECOL Wetlands Conference in Christchurch.
-He also played a central role in setting up the IUCN Regional Office for Oceania in Suva, Fiji (2008) where between 2006 and 2009, he was seconded as Chief Technical Advisor, and as “Assistant Technique” under a French Government contribution to IUCN.
+Philippe has been a key member of central government programmes to effectively protect, manage and monitor New Zealand wetlands.
+He has served on technical advisory groups, science advisory panels and was the Oceania representative on the Science and Technical Review Panel of the Ramsar Convention for two terms.
+He chaired the steering committee for the organisation of the 11th INTECOL Wetlands Conference held in Christchurch in October 2021.
+He also played a central role in setting up the IUCN Regional Office for Oceania in Suva, Fiji where between 2006 and 2009, he was seconded as Chief Technical Advisor.
 Since 1983, he has been involved in surveys of freshwater fauna throughout the Pacific Islands on a regular basis in collaboration with the Paris-based, French National Natural History Museum.